nasa/cumulus-api/CONTRIBUTING.md

 * Make small commits that show the individual changes you are making
 * Write descriptive commit messages that explain your changes

-Example of a good commit message;
+Example of a good commit message:

 ```
 Improve contributing guidelines.
 Fixes #10